 - Does the background image contain a lot of clutter or elements that hurt your eyes or make it difficult to view the website's content?

 - Is the typestyle very small, or in a format such as script that makes it hard to read?
-Tiny type often means that the website is outdated, which means there are probably other age-related issues as well (see our article entitled, "Is Your Website Outdated?").
+Tiny type often means that the website is outdated, which means there are probably other age-related issues as well (see my article entitled, "Is Your Website Outdated?").

 - Is your phone number prominently displayed at the top of every page of the site, and is it easy to read?